nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

 Managera is a **desktop app that provides event organisers with a convenient method of keeping track of upcoming events and the details of their participants**.
 It does not handle communication between the event organiser and the participants.

 Managera is OS-independent meaning it will work on any operating system.
+(Windows, MacOS, Linux)

 ## Table of Contents
 - [**How to use this user guide**](#how-to-use-this-user-guide)